Becoming A Landlord: Everything You Never Knew

 From this, it might seem as though getting into the landlord business is ideal for you.
 That said, you must go into this with open eyes before committing.
 With this in mind, here is a list of some of the issues you might have to face along the way:

-• You might get a dodgy tenant who you’ll have to chase for rent, and might not take care of the property.
+• You might get a dodgy tenant who you will have to chase for rent, and might not take care of the property.
 This might put you out of pocket due to unforeseen repairs and other expenses.

-• Evicting a rogue tenant isn’t as easy as serving an eviction notice; it can take months, meaning you’ll have to deal with them in your house through this whole ordeal.
+• Evicting a rogue tenant isn’t as easy as serving an eviction notice; it can take months, meaning you will have to deal with them in your house through this whole ordeal.

-• Laws for landlords frequently change, so there’s a lot to keep up with.
+• Laws for landlords frequently change, so there is a lot to keep up with.

 • Even with an agency, all responsibility falls on the landlord.